alan-y/blogdown-website/content/publication/journal-article_thn_meta/index.md

 slides: ""
 summary: This study aimed to assess the prevalence of ownership and carriage of Take-Home Naloxone internationally among people who use drugs
 tags:
-- drugs
+- Drugs
 - PWUD
-- naloxone
+- Naloxone
-- meta-analysis
+- Meta-analysis
 title: A systematic review and meta-analysis of the prevalence of take-home naloxone (THN) ownership and carriage
 url_code: ""
 url_dataset: ""